Struct Dispatch

 T: Any,

-forwards to a Subscriber
+cpu_os_threads only.Returns true if this Dispatch forwards to a Subscriber of type

 pub fn downcast_ref<T>(&self) -> Option<&T>where